apauron/apauron.github.io/_pages/about.md

    - /about.html

-I'm a graduate student from Mines Paris - PSL and Sorbonne Université, interested in behavioral sciences and AI.
-I'm looking for a PhD in related areas, so feel free to contact me.
+I'm a graduate student from Mines Paris - PSL and Sorbonne Université, interested in Cognitive Sciences, AI and biology.
+I am keenly interested in using AI to tackle societal issues in the environment or health.